ganesh-k17/AWSLearn/VPC/1-Overview.md

 * Each ENI is associated with a subnet within the VPC just as a physical network interface would be associated with a subnet on a local network.

+Endpoints:

+* One VPC may need to provide access for its instances to a service in another VPC and this can be accomplished with Endpoints
+* Endpoints, in AWS, are not the same as endpoints in common local networking terminology.
+They are more like proxies to services.
+* With Endpoints, services are specified based on region and service name.